-(2.)
-There are also as differing relishes of these things, which Christian love would oblige a man to consider with equanimity, so as thereupon to refrain hard censures.
+[2.]
+There are also as differing relishes of these things, which ty, so as thereupon to refrain hard censures.
 All good men have not the same relish of the various forms and modes of dispensing the truths and ordinances of Christ.
-Some of our suffering brethren in queen Mary's days are said to have found great spiritual refreshing by the Common
+Some of our suffering brethren in Q. Mary's days are said to have found great spiritual refreshing by the common prayer.
+And, in our own days, some may profess to have their hearts warmed, their affections raised and elevated by it.
+They are no rule to us; but it would less become us, hereupon to suspect their sincerity, than our own.
+Others again cannot relish such modes of worship, when in the ministry of such as use them not, they find a very sensible delight and savour.